There are twelve meridians or energy pathways incorporated in The Five Element Theory.

 - Heart Constrictor Meridian

-These meridians run throughout the body and are used in both Acupuncture and Shiatsu for diagnosis and treatment
+These meridians are used in both Acupuncture and Shiatsu for diagnosis and treatment

 Each of the Five Elements has a pair of meridians asociated with it, which correspond to the organ in the body.
 The exception is Fire which has an additional two meridians – Triple Heater and Heart Constrictor, which have no corresponding organ.